|Bill Rathbun, GK

 third degree Knight can hold an officer position and are considered a

-The Fourth Degree is the highest degree of the order.
+The Fourth Degree or Patriotic Degree is the highest degree of the order.
 Fewer than 18%

 are Fourth Degree Knights.
 Members of this degree are addressed as “Sir